 The use of Perfluorocarbon Trace ("PFT") technology within WPD reduces the effect on the total annual fluid losses.
 WPD continues to provide the Environment Agency with a monthly leak report as required under the joint agreement between the Environment Agency and Energy Networks Association ("ENA") Fluid Filled Cables Group.
-A single major leak in the East Midlands accounted for over 10,000 litres in the 2012/13 data.
+A major cable leak in South Wales accounts for 1,790 litres of the 2012/13 total and another in East Midlands for a further 10,000 litres.